eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 - **Microtransactions:** Crafting through Forging, Alchemy, and Synthesis have a small on-chain overhead.
 - **Season Pass:** Enables free entry into games for the season via an NFT.
 - **Founders Pass:** Enables free entry for life via an NFT.
+- **Staker's Pack:** $200 in Cards, comes with all 8 original Concept art pieces, plus a chance to win a print or the original copy.
+- **Starter Pack:** $20 for 10 AI generated cards and one hand drawn concept art.
+Collect all 8 original Concept Art Pieces, collect a full deck, and upgrade a Card to Mythical in Season 1

 ## 7. Development and Marketing